Essential Tulum Packing List

 Do I need pesos in Tulum?

 Yes!
 The local currency anywhere in Mexico is Mexican pesos, so plan to use them in Tulum.
 You can use your debit card to get money from local bank ATMs or ATMS in the airport.
-Just be sure you’re using one associated with a bank so you don’t pay exorbitant fees.
+Trust me when I say only use bank ATMs.
+I always use Banorte Bank Atms.

 You will be able to use your credit card in some places in Tulum, but you’ll need cash for many transactions, including tipping, paying for local transportation, and dining out at smaller restaurants.